wathigo/house-keeper/README.md

 ### Potential Features
-Merge the branch when all the checks are done.
-This is an issue opened [here](../../issues/5)
+Merge the branch when all the checks are done by integrating the app with Checks API.
+This is an issue opened [here](../../issues/5).

 ### Built With
 * [Ruby](https://www.ruby-lang.org/en/)